General

 You are encouraged to study more than one language at Washington University, but you must satisfy your Global Studies language requirement by completing 4 semesters in a modern language for a letter grade and placing into the third year of that language.
 You should consult the course listings for details about the language sequences (on the "A&S IQ" tab, click on "Courses," and then toggle "Area Requirement" to "LS Language & Cultural Diversity-Language" and click "Search" to see a list of available language courses.).

-Maybe, but we cannot promise this.
-The necessary semesters (or summer equivalents) would have to come via an accredited institution, and you would need to plan this carefully with your adviser.
+Maybe, but we cannot promise the University will provide the necessary number of semesters (or summer equivalents) you will need.
+You may have to take courses at another accredited institution, and you would need to plan this carefully with your major advisor.

 Yes.
 However, if you study on a non-Washington University study abroad program, you will have to either a) continue with the language at Washington University when you return; OR b) take a placement exam to show proficiency in the third year of that language.